cyberiums/cyberdoc/docs/_partners/Diagnostic-Tool.md

 ## Flags & Switches

-In case an argument is missing, `wnode` will either use the default value or prompt the user at startup.
+In case an argument is missing, `wnode` wil l either use the default value or prompt the user at startup.
 For security reasons, it is not possible to provide passwords in command-line arguments.
 In `test` mode, a hardcoded password ("test") is used.

 `-asym`: use asymmetric encryption in the chat